NicoDeGiacomo/NicoDeGiacomo/README.md

 # 👋 Hi, I’m Nico

-**Senior Software Engineer** at [Mercado Libre](https://www.mercadolibre.com), specialized in backend technologies, performance, and scalability.
+I'm  a **Staff Software Engineer** currently working at [Kavak](https://www.kavak.com/), and previously at [Mercado Libre](https://www.mercadolibre.com), specialized in backend technologies, performance, and scalability.
 I have over 10 years of experience building and maintaining high-impact systems for Latin America’s leading e-commerce platform.
+Feel free to take a look at my [LinkedIn](https://www.linkedin.com/in/nicolasdegiacomo) profile.

-I work with technologies such as **Java, Go, Groovy, Python**, relational and non-relational databases, search engines, and cloud platforms like **AWS, GCP and Azure**.
+I work with technologies such as **Java, Go, Groovy, Python, Node**, with relational and non-relational databases, search engines, and cloud platforms like **AWS, GCP and Azure**.
 My focus is on designing robust, scalable backend APIs that handle massive traffic, while ensuring maintainability and performance.

 Outside of work, I enjoy pursuing new challenges — from solving programming puzzles to learning languages, reading, playing chess, and exploring science communication.

 # 📜 Articles

+My own published articles.

 * [Picture perfect: Rethinking relationships in our database evolution](https://medium.com/mercadolibre-tech/picture-perfect-rethinking-relationships-in-our-database-evolution-08454d8f112a).
 Unraveling our transition to non-relational databases, a vibrant view of how pictures and products connect.

 # 🗂️ Projects

+Personal projects.

 * **2025** – **[Tiny Code Share](https://www.tinycodeshare.app/)**
   A lightweight, open-source web app for sharing code snippets via URL encoding.
 Built with Next.js, Monaco Editor, and LZ-String.